-“The map of Piri Reis is only a fragment of a larger map showing the known world at the time it was made, and whose remains are now lost.
-The Turkish admiral said he inspired by a score of other cards, from ancient Greece to those cards so very recently established by the pilot of Columbus, captured in the Mediterranean by the uncle of Piri Reis, or those established by other Portuguese navigators.
+The map of Piri Reis is only the fragment of a larger map representing the world known at the time it was made, and the rest of which is now lost.
+The Turkish admiral says he was inspired by about twenty other maps, ranging from ancient Greek to those very recent ones established by the pilot of Christopher Columbus, captured in the Mediterranean by the uncle of Piri Reis, or those established by other Portuguese navigators.

-These maps have been carefully copied from generation to generation for ten thousand years, which would not be surprising, since of all time nautic documents are sacred for navigation and trade.
+These cards have been faithfully copied from generation to generation for ten thousand years or more.
+This is not surprising, because nautical documents are sacred.